mbolanosc/mbolanosc/README.md

 ### Some facts about me:
 - From San José, Costa Rica. 🇨🇷
-- I'm a web developer and graphic designer. 🖥️
+- Web developer & graphic designer. 🖥️
 - Currently working as Full Stack developer.🤓

 You can find me on [LinkedIn][1]✨